Common Hiding Spots for Rats in Residential Homes

 If you've been hearing strange scurrying sounds at night or seeing signs like gnaw marks and droppings, you may be dealing with a roof rat or Norway rat infestation.
-As long as they have access to shelter, food and water, these critters can take up residence in any home, destroying belongings and putting you and your family at risk for harmful diseases.
+As long as they have access to shelter, food, and water, these critters can take up residence in any home, destroying belongings and putting you and your family at risk for harmful diseases.
 Where Do Rats Hide in a House?
 Because rats are nocturnal, you may not actually see them even if you have an infestation.
 However, there are still ways you can find a rat's nest in your house.
-While rats can scurry inside through an open door, window or garage, they can also squeeze through small holes or cracks in your foundation or walls that you may not even be aware of.
+While rats can scurry inside through an open door, window, or garage, they can also squeeze through small holes or cracks in your foundation or walls that you may not even be aware of.
 Anything from poor sanitation practices to leaving pet food out can attract these unwelcome pests into your home.
-Even when a homeowner has done everything right, these pests will still infest...
+Even when a homeowner has done everything right, these pests will still...

 Read More

-What to Do if You Have a Rat Infestation
+How to Properly Handle a Rat Infestation

 When dealing with a rat infestation the most likely culprits are non-native roof rats or Norway Rats(sewer rats); these small rodents often wreak havoc on your home, business and even vehicles.
 It's important to take action to prevent further damage to your property — and minimize the risk of disease transmission.
 At Urban Jungle Wildlife Removal LLC, we can help rid your property of these unwelcome guests.
 Check out these do's and don'ts for effectively dealing with a rodent infestation.
 Do's To prevent rats from taking up residence in your home or business, you can: Regularly inspect your property: Rats can get inside through the smallest openings.
 A good rule of thumb is: if your thumb fits, so will a rat.
 Check your property for potential holes and entry points.
 Seal entry points: If you find entry points, promptly seal them up using heavy and rodent resistant material (foam and plastic is not adequate).
 Keep food and water sources sealed: Rodents are attracted to water and...